8 SLP Certifications that May Help Advance Your Career

 Child Language and Language Disorders (BCS-CL)

-How Might Additional SLP Certifications Help Your Speech Pathology Career?
+How Can SLP Certifications Help Advance Your Speech Pathology Career?

-Certifications for speech therapists don’t guarantee a better job or salary, but they may help you become eligible for a wider range of positions or advance your speech therapist career outlook.
-The BLS reports SLPs who work in schools may need specific certifications depending on the state’s department of education or private institution.
+While speech therapist certification doesn’t necessarily guarantee a better job or salary, they may help you become eligible for a wider range of positions or advance your career outlook.

 Online MS: Pursue SLP Certification.
 Study FT/PT